nexmo-community/vonage-workshop/content/Verify/create-verify-request/_index.md

 ## Alternative Languages

-See the [send verification code example](https://developer.nexmo.com/verify/code-snippets/send-verify-request) on NDP.
+See the [send verification code example](https://developer.nexmo.com/verify/code-snippets/send-verify-request) in the docs.
 Click through to view the full source on GitHub.